rafin/Spotify-Visualizations/README.md

 # Spotify Plotter
-- webapp that helps visualize a users public playlists on spotify
+- webapp that helps visualize a user's public playlists on spotify
 - Current version online at: http://plotify.herokuapp.com/

 #### Some usage tips in the meantime since the ui doesn't explain much yet